aws-samples/the-aws-step-functions-workshop/content/module-9/step-1/index.en.md

 fi
 ```

 _Note_: The command above adds more disk space to the root volume of the EC2 instance that Cloud9 runs on.
 Once the command runs, the instance reboots which could take a minute or two to complete.
+When this completes you are ready to move on to the next step.